Jones, Eddie

 Biographical Text

-Eddie Jones arrived from Chorley in 1909 to play two seasons of Southern League football for Exeter City and, featuring strongly at left-back, moved on to a higher level of football with Bristol City in 1911.
-After later training Bristol Rovers he returned to St James’ Park as a trainer in the late 1920s.
+Edwin ‘Eddie’ Jones arrived from Chorley in 1909 to play two seasons of Southern League football for Exeter City and, after featuring strongly at left-back, moved on to a higher level of football with Bristol City in 1911.
+After later working as a trainer with Bristol Rovers he returned to St James’ Park in a similar capacity in the late 1920s.

 Appearances